Royal Preston Covid doctor explains why people should still be trying to avoid the virus

 “We also have a small number of patients who are coming in rather unwell with Covid – mostly those who are unvaccinated or incompletely vaccinated.

-“But even if only a very small number are going into critical care or high dependency [units], it still means certain high-risk procedures need to be cancelled,” said Professor Munavvar, who explained that specialist beds are often needed for post-op recovery.
+“But even if only a very small number are going into critical care or high dependency [units], it still means certain high-risk procedures need to be cancelled [because specialist beds are often needed for post-op recovery].

+“Because respiratory physicians have been on the frontline of Covid management in hospital, we have also had to cancel clinics at times over the past two years.
+Some people have had more than one appointment cancelled, which is most unfortunate and we feel terribly sad [about that].

+"Throughout the pandemic, we have prioritised patients as we don’t want to miss any patients who require more urgent tretament.
+We have contigency plans and are trying our best, but we are hampered by the fact we still have high staff sickness leevls because of Covid,” Professor Munavvar explained.

 He also says that while the fully vaccinated are less likely to fall seriously ill, there are nevertheless good reasons for people not to abandon other pandemic precautions.